anthonykempka/RS485-Windows-Driver/README.md

 # RS485-Windows-Driver
-RS-485 device driver source code and signed driver for Microsoft Windows operating systems.
-The driver uses the common 8250/16650 UART interface.
+This repositor contains custom RS-485 device driver source code and signed driver for Microsoft Windows operating systems.
+The driver uses the common IBM PC 8250/16650 UART interface which is still found in many PC computers.

+The provenance of this device driver harkens back to the late 1990's when I co-founded Device Drivers International.
+Originally written for Windows NT, this driver has been upated several times for Windows 2000, Windows XP and Server 2003, Windows 7+ and finally when it was converted to use Visual Studio 2019.

 ## RTS Control